danyollee/kargo/README.md

-# kargo
+# Kargo Coding Assessment
-Kargo internship coding assessment
+This repository holds my submission for the Summer 2021 Kargo Internship.